 16. Get Some Feedback

 Another set of eyes and perspective can help you improve your resume.
 A friend or co-worker may see something you overlooked.
-You can also get feedback for free from one of our Certified Professional Resume Writers.
-Our free resume critique starts with an easy upload, requires no commitment from you, and provides detailed recommendations on how to improve your resume.
+You can also get feedback for free from a Certified Professional Resume Writers.
+The free resume critique starts with an easy upload, requires no commitment from you, and provides detailed recommendations on how to improve your resume.

 17. Hire A Professional